MicrosoftDocs/iis-docs/iis/get-started/introduction-to-iis/web-site-deployment-made-easy.md

 URL-specific configuration settings can either be stored directly within the code or in the content directories of a Web site using Web.config files.
 These are the same Web.config files that are used by the ASP.NET application framework to store application settings.

 > [!NOTE]
-> You can also store URL-specific configuration settings in the ApplicationHost.config file using `&lt;location&gt;` tags.
+> You can also store URL-specific configuration settings in the ApplicationHost.config file using `<location>` tags.

 ### Redirection.config